CleanroomMC/cleanroom-website/docs/groovy-script/groovy/differences_from_java.md

 In Java, there is no shorthand way to create a map.

-In Groovy, you can easily combine the same square braces `[]` used to create arrays with colons `:` to delineate a key-value entry.
+In Groovy, you can easily combine the same square braces `[]` used to create lists with colons `:` to delineate a key-value entry.

 ::: code-group